Summarizing What Matters in Business Writing

 Noise vs. substance

-This ability think critically and present relevant, synthesized information to various audiences is an advanced business writing skill you want to foster in your department and in your own writing.
+This ability to think critically and present relevant, synthesized information to various audiences is an advanced business writing skill you want to foster in your department and in your own writing.

 Mary Cullen